AlgoTrading-Capstone/platform/project-context-bitcoin-rl.md

    - Spikes in BTC mentions
    - Basic positive/negative sentiment

+#### Strategies Already Selected for POC Implementation

+1. **Volatility System (Technical / ATR-based)**
+The first strategy selected for implementation.
+Uses volatility expansion via resampled ATR and absolute price changes to detect breakout conditions.

+#### Tick & Timeframe Management

+- The system's global evaluation frequency is determined by MIN_TIMEFRAME, the shortest timeframe among all active strategies.
+- A global tick occurs every time a MIN_timeframe candle closes.
+- Each strategy receives a tick at every MIN interval, but:
+   - Strategies whose timeframe does not align with the current tick return HOLD / NO_ACTION (or similar neutral output).
+   - Strategies whose candle timeframe does align compute indicators and produce a signal.

+#### Centralized Data Management

+- The system stores only MIN_TIMEFRAME raw candles in the database (e.g., if the smallest strategy timeframe is 5m → store 5m candles).
+- Each strategy declares:
+   - Its timeframe (e.g., "1h", "15m").
+   - Its required lookback window (number of candles it needs in its own timeframe).
+- The system computes the total amount of raw candles to keep.
+- Before running any strategy:
+   - The Data Orchestrator loads the raw MIN candles from the DB.
+   - Resamples them to each strategy’s required timeframe.
+   - Extracts exactly lookback_n candles.

 ### 2. RL-Based Decision Engine
 - Above the strategy services sits a **Reinforcement Learning (RL)** engine that chooses the final action.
 - We will conduct a **dedicated research phase** to determine which **RL algorithm** (e.g., PPO, A2C, SAC, DDPG, etc.) best fits our problem characteristics and available data.